jacobkap/crimebythenumbers/docs/reading-writing-data.md

 As with reading the data, `write_csv()` comes from the `readr` package while the other formats are from the `haven` package.

 ### R

+For saving an .rda file we must set the parameter "file" to be the name we're saving.
+For the other types of data they use the parameter "path" rather than "file" but it is not necessary to call them explicitly.

 ```r